Gaboso/Gaboso.github.io/README.md

 # Gaboso :smile:

-Initial page made with `AngularJS` and `MaterializeCSS` to show all my repositories.
+Initial page made with `HTML` and `CSS` to show all my repositories.